rahil-1407/rahil-1407/README.md

 <br>

 - I love building applications & discussing new product ideas.
-- I am currently working as a Software Engineer at Deqode in the Frontend Team.
+- I am currently working as a <b>Software Engineer at Deqode in the Frontend Team.</b>
 - Time Management + Consistency + Patience ; Having a hard time following it.
 - Feel free to reach out to me at rshzb14.7@gmail.com if you have any suggestions or want to collaborate.